stevenmiller888/matter/Readme.md

 ## Installation

-You can use Browserify or Duo to build Matter, which is available on npm:
+Matter is available on npm:

 `npm install matterjs`

+You can also use Duo to require Matter straight from Github:

+`import Matter from 'stevenmiller888/matter';`

+Or you can download the [files](https://github.com/stevenmiller888/matter/dist).

 ## Usage